-Through food assistance, World Vision aims to improve access to food and nutritional well-being for the food insecure.
+Through food assistance, we aim to improve access to food and nutritional well-being for the food insecure.
 Our approach is needs driven and tailored to context.

-World Vision provides life-saving food assistance to an average of 1.3 million hungry people each month in over 30 countries.
+We provide life-saving food assistance to an average of 1.3 million hungry people each month in over 30 countries.
 Our US$201 million program includes food distribution (including locally and regionally sourced food), cash and voucher-based programming supporting vulnerable group feeding, integrated school feeding, and Food for Assets and Food for Work to strengthen household and community resilience.
-World Vision is one of the largest non-governmental organisation partners of the United Nations World Food Programme in food assistance.
+We are one of the largest non-governmental organisation partners of the United Nations World Food Programme in food assistance.

-Alongside this programming, World Vision partners with like-minded individuals and organisations to draw attention to the causes of food insecurity and advocate for a change at policy level.
+Alongside this programming, we partner with like-minded individuals and organisations to draw attention to the causes of food insecurity and advocate for a change at policy level.

 Disasters, either man‐made or related to natural events, carry significant impact on the health and well‐being of affected populations, especially those who are already vulnerable.
 Humanitarian emergencies are often associated with breakdown of existing health services, disruption of access to water, poor sanitation, displacement of the populations, and overcrowded living conditions, resulting in rapid deterioration of communities’ health with increased incidence of diseases and excess loss of life.

-During humanitarian emergencies World Vision works in collaboration with Ministry of Health, the WHO, the Health Cluster to reduce morbidity and mortality.
+During humanitarian emergencies we work in collaboration with Ministry of Health, the WHO, the Health Cluster to reduce morbidity and mortality.
 Our programming seeks to ensure mothers and children are well-nourished, protected from infection and diseases and have access to essential health services.